home-assistant/home-assistant.io/source/_components/rflink.markdown

 [RFLink Switches](https://www.home-assistant.io/components/switch.rflink/) cannot be added automatically.

 The RFLink component does not know the difference between a switch and a light.
 Therefore all switchable devices are automatically added as light by default.
-However, once the ID of a switch is known it can be used to configure it as a switch type in HA, for example to add it to a different group, hide it or configure a nice name.
+However, once the ID of a switch is known, it can be used to configure it as a switch type in HA, for example, to add it to a different group, hide it or configure a nice name.

 ### {% linkable_title Ignoring devices %}